Badgerati/Fogg/README.md

 }
 ```

 The above template will be used by Fogg to deploy one public Windows 2016 VM.
-You will notice the `count` parameter, changing this to 2, 3 or more will deploy 2, 3 or more of this VM type.
+You will notice the `count` value, changing this to 2, 3 or more will deploy 2, 3 or more of this VM type.
 (Note, if you deploy a VM type with a count > 1, Fogg will automatically create an availability set and load balance your VMs for you, this can be disabled via: `"useLoadBalancer": false`, though you will still get an availability set).

+The `tag` and `type` values for template objects are mandatory. the `tag` can be any unique alphanumeric string (though try and keep it short).
+The `type` value can only be one of either `"vm"` or `"vpn"`.

-To use Fogg and the template file above, you will also need things such as an Azure Subscription, Resource Group, Virtual Network/Subnet addresses and other things.
+To use Fogg and the template file above, you will need an Azure Subscription.
 In general, the call to Fogg would look as follows:

 ```powershell
 fogg -SubscriptionName "AzureSub" -ResourceGroupName "basic-rg" -Location "westeurope" -VNetAddress "10.1.0.0/16" -SubnetAddresses @{"vm"="10.1.0.0/24"} -TemplatePath "<path_to_above_template>"